-Status: Passed the Assembly and is pending in the Senate.
+Status: Passed the Assembly, and passed the Senate Labor Committee and is pending in the Senate Appropriations Committee.

 Educational Training Costs for Direct Patient Care Employees (AB 2588)

 This bill would prevent employers from requiring applicants for employment that provides or seeks direct patient care to incur the costs of required educational programs or training.